In the vein of lifehacker and their take on hacking the library I thought I would pass along some tips on how to maximize your local public library.

 6. Ask us for services

-We rely on feedback from customers so if you want the library to have certain resources or services, ask for them.
+We rely on feedback from patrons, so if you want the library to have certain resources or services, ask for them.
 Some libraries can even provide services at a cost.
 For instance, we sell flash drives for $5.
 It has a 256mb memory and holds the equivalent of 88 floppy disks.
 Yes this is not free, but it much cheaper and much valuable.
 Sometimes budgets don't allow for changes, but it doesn't hurt to ask.
 You may be surprised.

 7. Return books